Dossier Sustainability

 Shaping networks for the future (Press release, September 2021)

-From affordable, clean energy to high-quality education – science organisations around the world provide fertile ground for innovations and concrete solutions to achieving the 17 sustainability goals.
+From affordable, clean energy to high-quality education – science organisations around the world provide fertile ground for innovations and concrete solutions to achieving the 17 sustainability goals (SDG).
 They themselves also have a responsibility to implement sustainability goals.
-At the latest by 2045, the Alexander von Humboldt Foundation wants to be climate neutral.
+At the latest by 2035, the Alexander von Humboldt Foundation wants to be climate neutral.
 To this end, the Foundation has developed a sustainability agenda that covers both concrete research promotion and inhouse measures.
 In addition to supporting sustainable mobility for its staff, these measures also include the resource-friendly construction of the Foundation’s new head office in Bonn.

 Three fields of action on the sustainability agenda